 The good news is the state has already made a lot of progress in this sector; Massachusetts has halved emissions since 1990 thanks in large part to coal and oil-fired plants that have closed and energy efficiency programs.
 But there’s a lot left to do to meet our goals, namely:

-- Decarbonize the grid, i.e., getting electricity from renewables instead of natural gas and oil-fired power plants
+- Decarbonize the grid, i.e. get electricity from renewables and other non-carbon emitting sources, instead of from natural gas and oil-fired power plants.

-- Increasing the amount of electricity we produce or procure to meet future demand.
+- Increase the amount of electricity we produce or procure to meet future demand.
 (The power for all those heat pumps and EVs has to come from somewhere!)

 To achieve both of these things, the state recommends continuing to contract for more offshore wind power, putting up more solar panels and importing more hydroelectric power from Canada.

 But just generating the power isn’t enough.
 The electricity needs to get to where people use it.
 And that will require building new transmission and distribution lines, something that is never easy, and usually quite fraught, in New England.
-To give one example, a proposed transmission line through Maine that would allow Massachusetts to import hydroelectric power from Quebec was rejected by Maine voters and is currently tied up in courts.
+To give one example, a proposed transmission line through Maine that would allow Massachusetts to import hydroelectric power from Quebec faced a several-year delay after voters in Maine rejected the project.
+The project is moving forward now after a legal ruling in the company's favor, though the cost has ballooned.

-Other programs and policies currently in place, like the Regional Greenhouse Gas Initiative and in-state requirements that investor-owned and municipal utilities purchase ever-increasing amounts of renewable energy, will help too.
+Other programs and policies currently in place, like the Regional Greenhouse Gas Initiative — a mandatory carbon cap-and-trade program — and state requirements that utilities purchase ever-increasing amounts of renewable energy, will help too.

 Industrial sources, gas pipelines, solid waste and other non-energy sources